svrooij/svrooij.github.io/_posts/2020-12-31-new-device-for-zigbee2mqtt.md

 ### Building support for the extra device

 Adding support for a new device is just a matter of editting the [devices.js](https://github.com/Koenkk/zigbee-herdsman-converters/blob/master/devices.js) file with the right values.
-For me I just looked at the supported devices list to see if there was a device that might had some what the same functionality and found the [Iluminize 511.344](https://www.zigbee2mqtt.io/devices/511.344.html).
+I just looked at the supported devices list to see if there was a device that might had some what the same functionality and found the [Iluminize 511.344](https://www.zigbee2mqtt.io/devices/511.344.html).
 They both have a color wheel, on/off and brightness control.
 The Iluminize also has 4 buttons but they are missing on my switch.

 ### Code to support this new device